Llanidloes High School

 Llanidloes High School is a state secondary school and sixth form in Llanidloes, Powys.
-The school had 564 pupils on roll in 2016.
+As of 2023, there were 702 pupils on roll at the school.
 It is an English-medium school with significant Welsh language provision, with pupils attending from other parts of Powys.

 The school was rated good in a 2016 Estyn report and green in the 2019 national school categorization.
 The school was also included in The Times top ten sixth forms in Wales in 2018 and 2019.

 The school is also home to the North Powys ASD centre.

+In 2024, 10.8 per cent of pupils spoke Welsh at home.

+As of June 2024, the school is being investigated for promoting Evangelical Christianity to pupils.